-Betfair's Cheltenham Free Bets: get £20 to use on the races during the festival when you bet £5
+Betfair's Cheltenham free bets: get £20 to use on the races during the festival when you bet £5

 How to spend your Betfair Cheltenham free bets

-With Betfair offering a total of £20 in Cheltenham Festival free bets for this week's racing, there are plenty of options available for you to bet on.
-Here are some ideas:
+With Betfair offering a total of £20 in Cheltenham Festival free bets for this week's racing, there are plenty of options available for you to bet on, including:

 Note, these odds are subject to change.